 History Of The General Sherman Tree

 Located in the Sequoia National Park, the General Sherman Tree is the largest known living single stem tree on earth.
 The tree is thought to be between 2,300 to 2,700 years old.

 It stands at a height of 274.9 feet, with a circumference at the base of 102.6 ft.
 The branches found on this tree measure up to 7 feet wide in diameter.
 However you look at it, it’s one incredible tree.

-How did the tree get its name?
-That’s a wonderful story.
+How did the General Sherman Tree get its name?
+That’s an interesting story.
 In 1879, a cowboy and fur trapper by the name of James Wolverton is reported to have discovered the tree.
 It was the biggest tree Wolverton had ever seen.

 Wolverton had served under General William Tecumseh Sherman as a lieutenant in the 9th Indiana Calvary.
 He therefore decided to name the tree after his commanding officer.

 The tree itself is located on the General’s Highway with the second largest tree in the world (named after another general) located just down the road.